Chucklefish (publisher of the popular Stardew Valley) has finally announced its new game. Its name is

 “Players should expect to build up their magical proficiency by undertaking school projects.
 This might have them growing magical crops and creatures in herbology or taking on the denizens of the forest in elemental magic.
 School life is just as important as magic, however; a lot of time will be spent meeting and befriending the varied cast of characters, taking on quests, awkward attempts at dating and a host of side activities.”
 Brice explains.

 Brice wants your relationships with other characters to be one of the most surprising elements in the game.
 “We’re expecting players to be a little shocked the first time they get dumped.”

-He wants the player to feel like they are just a small part of the living and breathing world that is Spellbound.
+He wants the player to feel like they are just a small part of the living and breathing world that is Witchbrook.
 Not just in a game that revolves around them.

-You might be wondering how combat in this game will work and happy to say that it will be very much like a retro Zelda-like action RPG.
+The combat in this game will be very much like a retro Zelda-like action RPG.
 With spellcasting taking the place of swords and bows.
 Players will be able to unlock and combine elements to create new and exciting spells.

 “We’re all massive fans of the Switch at Chucklefish, and would ideally see all of our major projects hitting the platform in the future.”